PLMUN-CITCS/2025-advdbms-lab003-princedalynarenas/README.md

    - `drop_db.sql`: Contains the SQL statement for dropping the database.

    **Notable Observations (to be discussed after completing the exercise):**
-   - Consistency is Key: Maintain consistent casing for database and table names to avoid potential issues.
-   - Handle with Care: Dropping a database is irreversible.
-Use the IF EXISTS clause and double-check before executing.
-   - Verification Matters: Use SELECT DATABASE(); (or equivalent) to confirm the active database.
-   - Planning Ahead: This exercise is the foundation.
-Think about the tables needed (students, courses, etc.) before creating the database.
+   - **Case Sensitivity:** Database and table names might be case-sensitive depending on your SQL system.
+It's good practice to be consistent with casing.
+   - **Error Handling:** In a real application, you would want to add more robust error handling (e.g., checking if the database already exists before creating it).
+   - **Database Design:** This exercise only covers creating and dropping the database.
+The next step would be to design the tables within the `UniversityDB` to store information about students, courses, instructors, etc.
-   - Dialect Differences: SQL syntax can vary slightly between database systems (MySQL, PostgreSQL, etc.).
+   - **SQL Syntax:** The SQL syntax might vary slightly between different database systems.
+Refer to the documentation for your specific DBMS.

-   **SQL Script Best Practices**
-   - Comments: Use comments (--) to explain the purpose of your SQL code.
-This improves readability and maintainability.
-Crucial for learning!
-   - File Organization: Separate SQL scripts for different tasks (create, drop, etc.) promotes organization.
-   - IF EXISTS Clause: Always use IF EXISTS when dropping databases or tables to prevent errors.
-   - Explicit USE: Clearly specify USE <database_name>; to ensure you're working in the correct database.
-   - Modular Design: Break down complex tasks into smaller, manageable scripts.
-   - Version Control: Consider using version control (like Git) to track changes to your SQL scripts.
-   - Indentation and Formatting: Use consistent indentation and formatting to make your SQL code easier to read.
+   - `IF EXISTS` **Clause:** The `IF EXISTS` clause in the `DROP DATABASE` statement is a good practice to prevent errors if the database doesn't exist.
+   - **Verification:** The `SELECT DATABASE();` (or equivalent) statement is a useful way to confirm which database is currently being used.

    **Step-by-Step Instructions:**

    1. Setting up the Environment